 The gun players are WH Murphy and his assistant, of the Protective Garment Corporation of New York.
-The pictures were taken during a demonstration of the company’s “bulletproof vest” for DC-area police in 1923.
-The live demonstration took place at the Washington city police headquarters.
+By 1923, the Protective Garment Corporation of New York manufactured a light weight vest for police use and they held a live demonstration in DC.
+The live demonstration took place at the Washington City police headquarters.
 They are inventors and salesmen trying to convince the police force that these bulletproof vests work and save lives.

 Here’s a beautiful colored version of the first photo (credit to: zuzahin).